MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsCallingPolicy.md

 ```

 ### -AutoAnswerEnabledType
 Setting this parameter allows you to enable or disable auto-answer for incoming meeting invites on Teams Phones.
-It is turned off by default.
-Valid options are Enabled and Disabled.
 This setting applies only to incoming meeting invites and does not include support for other call types.

+Valid options are:
+- Enabled: Auto-answer is enabled.
+- Disabled: Auto-answer is disabled.
+This is the default setting.

 ```yaml
 Type: String